-The colour table is based on the mid-2020 OCAD default, which follows the ISOM Appendix 1, which in turn has a Chapter 7 dealing with ISSprOM.
-Whew!
-Note the colour order has changed since ISSprOM was first published in 2019.
+The colour table is based on the May 2022 OCAD default, which follows the IOF Map Specifications Printing and Colour Definitions.
+(This was previously called the ISOM Appendix 1, which had a Chapter 7 dealing with ISSprOM.
+Whew!)
+Note the colour order has changed since ISSprOM was first published in 2019 and there was a small change in 2022.
 Quite a convoluted situation.
 Note the colours are for offset printing, they state that every laser printer is different so we have to tune our own.
 We have made some changes to brown and blue based on OHV's printing service.